2011 White House shooting: Shooting and response

 On November 11, Ortega-Hernandez parked his vehicle on Constitution Avenue, 750 yards directly south of the White House.
 He aimed his semi-automatic rifle from the car's passenger seat and fired.
 Gunfire was reported around 9 pm.
 One bullet hit an antique window on the White House's second floor near the first family's formal living room; however, it did not penetrate the bulletproof glass on the inside.
 One bullet lodged in a window frame, and others ricocheted off the roof, causing small pieces of wood and concrete to fall to the ground.
 At least seven bullets struck the second floor, causing $97,000 worth of damage.
 A woman in a taxi nearby witnessed the shooting and wrote on Twitter, "Driver in front of my cab STOPPED and fired 5 gun shots at the White House.
 It took the police a while to respond."
 President Obama, his wife Michelle, and their oldest daughter Malia were not home at the time of the shooting, although their younger daughter Sasha and Michelle's mother Marian Shields Robinson were.
 When the shooting occurred, Malia was coming home and was expected to arrive at any moment.

 Secret Service agents initially rushed to respond.
 Snipers scanned the South Lawn, looking for an assailant.
 A supervisor then decided that the noises were backfires from a nearby construction site and told the agents, "No shots have been fired ... stand down", to the surprise of several officers.
 According to Carol D. Leonnig, agents who thought the building had been fired upon "were largely ignored", with one reporting she had been afraid to doubt her superior's assertion.
 By the end of the night, it was confirmed that a shooting had occurred, although the Secret Service believed that gunfire was not aimed at the White House, but rather was the result of a gang fight nearby.
 A Secret Service dispatcher called emergency services and gave incorrect descriptions of both vehicles and suspects; police were told to look for two black men on Rock Creek Parkway.
 It took four days for the Secret Service to realize that bullets had struck the White House.
 The evidence was only noticed when a housekeeper discovered broken glass and pieces of cement on the Truman Balcony around midday on November 15.

-Mark J. Sullivan, then director of the Secret Service, was summoned to a meeting with the first lady regarding the shooting.

-Julia Pierson, who took over as director from Sullivan in 2013, resigned as a result of the 2011 shooting and other controversies.
+Mark J. Sullivan (left), then director of the Secret Service, was summoned to a meeting with the first lady regarding the shooting; Julia Pierson (right), who took over as director from Sullivan in 2013, resigned as a result of the 2011 shooting and other controversies.